 From an architectural point of view, the building aims to be one of Sydney’s most striking.
 John Wardle Architects have come up with something that’s both eye-catching and in keeping with Sydney’s skyline.
 Fans of the popular game Jenga may feel an instant familiarity.
 The building almost resembles the initial Jenga construct.

-The team needed to find windows that matched the building’s design and safety needs.
-They came to Safetyline Jalousie with the task.
+The team needed to find windows that matched the building’s design needs and fall prevention standards.
+They came to Safetyline Jalousie louvre windows with the task.

 Safetyline Jalousie received the call to work on this project in 2014 thanks to a referral from another client.